caraya/entry-level-content/src/md-content/basics.md

 ### Typographical styles

-The most basic styles we see on the web are bold (represented by `strong`) and italics (represented by `em`).
+The most basic text styling we see on the web are bold (represented by `strong`) and italics (represented by `em`).
 The actual definitions are a little more complex.

 The `em` element represents stress emphasis of its contents.